I only score games I’ve played through or otherwise a significant amount of time.

 My scores are of course not objective, they’re more like my gut feeling.

 I put a lot of weight on the overall atmosphere and the story, but everything counts.
-I try to take the game genre into account, and I give slight leeway to freeway and low budget games.
+I try to take the game genre into account, and I give slight leeway to freeware and low budget games.